About

 I believe in the therapeutic power of play, creativity, and community.

-Sewing (both quilts and clothes), gardening (my favorite thing to grow is dahlias), nerding out on all things psychology and neuroscience, hosting potlucks and parties, and adventuring with my husband, son, and dog (our most recent adventure was to Japan, though we had to leave Fido at home for that one!).
+Things that bring me joy are sewing (both quilts and clothes), gardening (my favorite thing to grow is dahlias), nerding out on all things psychology and neuroscience, hosting potlucks and parties, and adventuring with my husband, son, and dog (our most recent adventure was to Japan, though we had to leave Fido at home for that one!).

 Education & Training